wandb/docs/content/guides/integrations/pytorch.md

 If you need to track multiple models in the same script, you can call `wandb.watch` on each model separately.
 Reference documentation for this function is [here](../../ref/python/watch.md).

 {{% alert color="secondary" %}}
-Gradients, metrics and the graph won't be logged until `wandb.log` is called after a forward _and_ backward pass.
+Gradients, metrics, and the graph won't be logged until `wandb.log` is called after a forward _and_ backward pass.
 {{% /alert %}}

 ## Log images and media